alirezasaremi.com logo

 }

-Then in your page, you combine them:
+Then in your product page, merge them:

 // app/products/[id]/page.tsx